hashicorp/vault/website/source/docs/auth/kubernetes.html.md

 will be able to authenticate to this backend.

 ### RBAC Configuration

 Service Accounts used in this backend will need to have access to the TokenReview API.
-If Kubernetes is configured to use RBAC roles the Service Account should be granted permissions to access this API.
+If Kubernetes is configured to use Role Based Access Control the Service Account should be granted permissions to access this API.
 The following example ClusterRoleBinding could be used to grant these permissions:

 ```
 apiVersion: rbac.authorization.k8s.io/v1beta1